-Once Data Studio can see the PKB results table, you can design your charts and visualizations accordingly using the full range of reporting tools available.
-The example report below shows inter-region ping latency results:
+Once Looker Studio can see the PKB results table, you can design your charts and visualizations accordingly using the full range of reporting tools available.
+The example report below shows inter-region ping latency results

-Example PerfKit Benchmarker report in Google Data Studio
+Fig 5.
+Example PerfKit Benchmarker report in Google Looker Studio

-6. Summary
+Summary

-Perfkit Benchmarker simplifies cloud network performance testing, allowing you to collect your measurements of interest in an easy and repeatable manner.
-In this whitepaper we have covered benchmark testing network latency and throughput using familiar tools like iperf, netperf, and ping.
+PerfKit Benchmarker simplifies cloud network performance testing, allowing you to collect your measurements of interest in an easy and repeatable manner.
+In this whitepaper we have covered benchmark testing network latency and throughput using familiar tools like iPerf, netperf, and ping (though a variety of other networking and non-networking benchmarks are available in PKB).
 The scenarios we described allow you to verify network performance claims within a single cloud, across cloud providers, or from your site to the cloud.
-For more information about PKB including the other available benchmarks (~100), supported cloud providers (~12), or to reach out to the community, please visit:
+For more information about PKB including the other available benchmarks (~100), supported cloud providers (~12), or to reach out to the community, please visit: https://github.com/GoogleCloudPlatform/PerfKitBenchmarker.

-https://github.com/GoogleCloudPlatform/PerfKitBenchmarker